Sedenfury/Digit-Recognizer/README.md

 The steps involved are:
 1. Loading the MNIST dataset.
-Now, normally i would use loasd csv file using pandas library But i came across this while looking for a solution for the PS fetch_openml('mnist_784', version=1):
+Now, normally i would use load csv file using pandas library But i came across this while looking for a solution for the PS fetch_openml('mnist_784', version=1):
    Fetches the MNIST dataset from OpenML, a popular repository for machine learning